jquery/learn.jquery.com/page/ajax/ajax-and-forms.md

 $( "#form" ).submit(function( event ) {
 	var inputtedPhoneNumber = $( "#phone" ).val();

-	// match only numbers
+	// Match only numbers
 	var phoneNumberRegex = /^\d*$/;

-	// if the phone number doesn't match the regex if ( !phoneNumberRegex.test( inputtedPhoneNumber ) ) {
+	// If the phone number doesn't match the regex if ( !phoneNumberRegex.test( inputtedPhoneNumber ) ) {

-		// usually show some kind of error message here
+		// Usually show some kind of error message here

-		// prevent the form from submitting
+		// Prevent the form from submitting
-		return false;
+		event.preventDefault();
 	} else {

-		// run $.ajax here
+		// Run $.ajax() here
 	}
 });
 ```

 ### Prefiltering

 A prefilter is a way to modify the ajax options before each request is sent (hence, the name `prefilter`).

 For example, say we would like to modify all cross-domain requests through a proxy.
 To do so with a prefilter is quite simple: